leotaillard/btws2016/wp-content/plugins/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 2.5.6 =
+* fixed: avoid memory leaks from calls to ewwwio_debug_message() within ewww_image_optimizer_require() for multi-site users

+= 2.5.5 =
+* fixed: prevent duplicate scheduled optimizations from running concurrently
+* fixed: removed redundant checks from scheduled optimization
+* changed: files without extensions are skipped by the folder scanning function
+* changed: hidden files are skipped by the folder scanning function (can be modified with a filter)
+* changed: new installs will have the collation set properly for the ewwwio_images table
+* changed: make require() and include() less fatal and use admin notices instead
+* fixed: warnings when deferred optimization queue is empty

 = 2.5.4 =
 * changed: Remove metadata turned on by default, should not affect existing installations/upgrades